 How to install the eagle shapes / font ?

-The shapes are installed by double clicking the TTF and selecting the install or add option - this is much the same on the pc and mac.
-You can also install the set via the control panel 'fonts' on the pc (drag the TTF to the fonts folder).
+They are installed by double clicking the TTF and selecting the install or add option - this is much the same on the pc and mac.
+You can also install the set via the control panel on the pc (drag the TTF to the fonts folder).
 On the mac, use the applications' folder, FB app (found in the applications folder)

 How to access the eagle font shapes ?

-This varies from application to application but generally access the set via the typeface dropdown (such as in Adobe AI or Photoshop) and then type A B C D etc to generate the paths.
+This varies from app to app but generally access the set via the typeface dropdown (such as in Adobe AI or Photoshop) and then type A B C D etc to generate the paths.
 The set comes with documentation that shows the keyboard relationship and the graphics